FE5qHs/Algorithm-problems/007 Build binary tree/README.md

 # Build binary tree
-Build a binary tree according to its pre order traversal and in order traversal.
+Build a binary tree according to its preorder traversal and inorder traversal.